andrew/ultimate-awesome/README.md

 - [awesome-websites](https://github.com/rafaelmfonseca/awesome-websites) - 😎 Awesome lists of interesting websites.
 - [wordleweb](https://github.com/rarelygoeshere/wordleweb) - My own list of Wordle-like games and other assorted variations of this game format.
 Hope people enjoy and contribute to this!.
 - [Awesome-Free-Certifications](https://github.com/RBLucky/Awesome-Free-Certifications) - A curated list of free courses with certifications compiled by Cloud Community.
 Also available at
-- [awesome-everyday-ai-tools](https://github.com/rdagumampan/awesome-everyday-ai-tools) - A collection of awesome AI tools for everyday life.
 - [awesome](https://github.com/remyroez/awesome) - :sunglasses: My curated list of awesome repos.
 - [awesome-secret](https://github.com/reuvenpo/awesome-secret) - Secret Network resources made by the community.
 - [awesome-cyberpunk](https://github.com/rmarquis/awesome-cyberpunk) - 🤖 A curated list of popular Cyberpunk 2077 and REDengine 4 related tools, mods and resources.